Fuzz-Volp/Fuzz-Volp/README.md

   ### :man_technologist: About Me :

 - :telescope: I have successfully completed General Assembly's Software Engineering Program, earning a certificate that validates my expertise in adapting to dynamic work environments and fostering productive collaborations within diverse teams.
 My professional experience spans across roles as a front-end engineer, back-end engineer, and full-stack engineer.
 I'm originally from Texas, but I'm found over the pond from Seattle, Washington in Port Orchard.
-I'm passionate about building tools and application that make
+I'm passionate about building robust API's and user intutive interfaces!
 </div>

 ---